Technology ID

 Pre-clinical (in vivo)

-Exposure to ionizing radiation or agents that induce DNA double-stranded breaks (DSBs), which is one of the most damaging types of lesions in DNA, can result in damage to cells and/or tissues.
-Thiscan lead to illness (i.e., Acute Radiation Syndrome, Cancer) or death.
-Identifying the amount of exposure to a DNA DSB-causing agent can be useful in determining the need for further testing, avoidance or modification of certain medical procedures, and/or types of medical treatments.
+Exposure to ionizing radiation or agents that induce DNA double-stranded breaks (DSBs) can result in severe damage to cell and/or tissues, including cell death.
+This can lead to illness (i.e., acute radiation syndrome, cancer, etc.) or even death.
+Identifying the amount of exposure to a DNA DSB-causing agent can be useful in monitoring, determining the need for further testing, and avoidance or modification of certain medical interventions and/or types of medical treatments.
+DNA damage caused by DSBs can be identified and quantified in situ by detecting phosphorylated histone protein γ-H2AX (gamma-H2AX) foci which is formed at DSBs.
+However, existing methods of analyzing γ-H2AX are laborious, low-throughput, and prone to variability.

 Competitive Advantages: